 Our proposal begins with the visitor experience - What do visitors bring to the site, what insight do they gain and what do they take away?
 We see Immigration place as primarily a site of exchange; recalling histories, celebrating cultures and facilitating storytelling, allowing people of different generations and varied backgrounds to connect.

 Each of the individual species has been selected to provide associations of colour, texture, taste and scent and whilst some have specific cultural meanings most are common across multiple cultures and geographic locations.
-In addition thistles and other plants commonly considered “weeds” are also included, celebrating the simplicity of the ordinary or unkempt alongside of the ornamental for a truly inclusive garden that questions our associations and prejudices, echoing the ways in which our understanding of immigration has shifted over time.
+In addition, thistles and other plants commonly considered “weeds” are also included, celebrating the simplicity of the ordinary or unkempt alongside of the ornamental.
+An inclusive garden is created that forces us to question our assumptions, associations and prejudices.

-In addition to these landscape elements, the circular concrete structure that rings the site is an inclusive formal gesture.
-There is no right or wrong way to enter the site and the varied arched openings purposely have no hierarchy.
-A large bronze platform is at once a table, seat, stage and display surface and can be used for meals, presentations, and events or as a stage for performances.
-Small speakers are included within the arches and will be programmed to perform a musical interpretation of the 5000-registrant names, audible when passing through the arch.
-The speakers can also be utilized for performances and key events at other times.
+In addition to these landscape elements, a circular concrete structure rings the site.
+There is no right or wrong way to enter, and the varied arched openings purposely have no hierarchy.
+A large bronze platform is at once a table, seat, stage and display surface and can be used for meals, presentations, events and performances.

-As a place of exchange we have imagined the site in different modes – as a destination for visiting school groups, as a lunchtime respite for local workers, for ceremonial activities and during both local and city wide festivals and events.
+As a place of exchange we have imagined the site in different modes – as a destination for visiting school groups, as a lunchtime respite for local workers, for ceremonial activities, festivals and events.
 Within each of these conditions the space has the possibility of being self reflective but also outward looking with activities held at the site having the potential to extend Immigration Place both physically and symbolically beyond its site boundary.
-We imagine markets or dinners taking over the carpark space, seeds or seedlings harvested by school groups and used as a springboard for discussion and edible flowers picked for on-site cooking classes or used for seasonal dinners.
-We see new immigrants adding new species and textures to the mix, further enlivening the space.

 Architectural Team: Amelia Holliday, Isabelle Toland, Sean Akahane-Bryen